Titantek/ada-outlier-datastory/content.md

    <div class="message-wrapper">
       <img src="/ada-outlier-datastory/assets/img/Marty_and_Doc/marty1.png" alt="Marty" class="profile-pic">
       <div class="message Marty">
-         So apparently, finding an article in Countries category is easier than finding an article in Design_and_Technology or Everyday_Life for example.
+         So apparently, finding an article in Countries category is easier than finding an article in Design_and_Technology or Everyday_life for example.
       </div>
    </div>